-GRIN account.
-Type in 'spinach Downy mildew differentials' in the search window.
+On the USDA-GRIN website, type in 'CPPSI' in the search window.
 Select the differential hosts to order.
 Select the cart button at the top of the page to generate an order form.
 Select 'submit' to place your order.

-A limited supply of seeds per differential can be ordered at no charge, as long as there is adequate seed in supply.
-The USDA National Plant Germplasm System in which the GRIN database is housed may not always have adequate seed of all the differentials listed to provide a full set of differentials.
+You will need a user account to place the request.
+A limited supply of 100 seeds per differential can be ordered at no charge, as long as there is adequate seed in supply.